-Parkinson's Disease is one of the commonest neurological conditions to affect older persons.
+Parkinson's Disease is one of the commonest neurological conditions to affect older people.
 The prevalence & incidence are both age related, with an overall prevalence in the general population of around 160 per 100,000 and an annual incidence of 13 per 100,000.
-Many population studies have shown the rising prevalence with age (up to around 2% of the population aged 80 and over).
-Those surveys that fail to show the increase in the oldest groups are thought to be due to incomplete and show ascertainment bias (since the prevalence in residential and nursing homes is up to 10%).
+Many population studies have shown the rising prevalence with age (up to around 2 per cent of the population aged 80 and over).
+Those surveys that fail to show the increase in the oldest groups are thought to be due to incomplete and show ascertainment bias (since the prevalence in residential and nursing homes is up to 10 per cent).
 It is a frequent cause of falls, fractures, and hospital admission.
 As such, it is a costly disease, especially in the later stages.

 Diagnosis of PD remains predominantly clinical.
 Diagnosis can be difficult and relies on the recognition of the cardinal features of bradykinesia, rigidity and tremor.
 This can be complicated in the elderly by the presence of co-morbidity such as dementia or cerebrovascular disease.

 Diagnostic error is common with an error rate of up to 50 per cent in a community-based study .
 Accurate diagnosis is the cornerstone for predicting prognosis and planning of management.
 It is strongly recommended, therefore, that all patients with a suspected diagnosis of PD be referred for specialist assessment by an experienced clinician, ideally before treatment is started.
 The use of standard diagnostic criteria, such as the UK PDS Brain Bank has been shown to increase diagnostic accuracy (see appendix) .